-After all, you need to leave an admissions tutor reading your personal statement with a strong lasting impression – one that will leave them no choice but to make you an offer (or at least invite you to an interview and get to know you better).
+You want to leave the admissions tutor reading your personal statement with a strong lasting impression – one that will leave them no choice but to make you an offer (or invite you to an interview).

 Tie it back to what you’ve written earlier